-Implementation of the methodology may have the following impacts on funds and these impacts are disclosed in the investment policy of each fund in-scope:
+Columbia Threadneedle's NZAMI commitment and implementation of the associated methodology may have the following impacts on funds and these impacts are disclosed in the investment policy of each Fund in-scope:

-- An immediate coal divestment policy, covering companies that derive over 30% of their revenue from thermal coal power generation or extraction or companies that develop new thermal coal mining or power generation facilities; - Divestment of the highest-emitting companies, if these have been subject to a prolonged period of engagement and still fail to meet minimum standards and expectations.
+(i) An immediate coal divestment policy, covering companies that derive over 30% of their revenue from thermal coal power generation or extraction or companies that develop new thermal coal mining or power generation facilities;

+(ii) Divestment of the highest-emitting companies, if these have been subject to a prolonged period of engagement and still fail to meet minimum standards and expectations.
+These companies are defined in a Focus List, comprising those included in the Climate Action 100+ initiative (CA100+), plus top 20 contributors to Columbia Threadneedle's financed emissions (which overlaps with CA100+).

-Where it is anticipated that this commitment will require any material changes to the way in which assets are selected for investment for the fund, the fund documentation will be updated accordingly and investors will be provided with the relevant notification.
+To the extent that Columbia Threadneedle's commitment to net zero requires any further changes to the investment objectives, policies or strategies of any of the Funds, or where it is anticipated that this commitment will otherwise require going forward material changes to the way in which assets are selected for investment for any Fund, the fund documentation will be updated accordingly and investors will be provided with the relevant notification.